succinctlabs/op-succinct/book/op-succinct/quick-start.md

 #### Run the Proposer

-This command launches the [op-succinct service](../advanced/proposer.md) in the background.
+This command launches the [op-succinct](./proposer.md) in the background.

-After a few minutes, you should see the OP Succinct service start to generate mock range proofs.
+After a few minutes, you should see the OP Succinct proposer start to generate mock range proofs.
 Once enough range proofs have been generated, a mock aggregation proof will be created and submitted to the L1.

 ```shell
 docker compose up